CodeMell/301-lab-1/lab1-app/README.md

 Actual time needed to complete: 9 min
 # lab4
-Number and name of feature:
+Number and name of feature: Filter by Numbers of Horns

 Estimate of time needed to complete: